Climate and Average Weather Year Round in Slave Lake Canada

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Slave Lake varies throughout the year.

 The wetter season lasts 4.1 months, from May 10 to September 14, with a greater than 20% chance of a given day being a wet day.
-The chance of a wet day peaks at 33% on July 4.
+The month with the most wet days in Slave Lake is June, with an average of 9.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Slave Lake changes throughout the year.

 Rain alone is the most common for 7.4 months, from March 23 to November 2.
-The highest chance of a day with rain alone is 33% on July 4.
+The month with the most days of rain alone in Slave Lake is June, with an average of 9.2 days.

-Snow alone is the most common for 4.6 months, from November 2 to March 23.
-The highest chance of a day with snow alone is 10% on January 14.
+Snow alone is the most common for 4.7 months, from November 2 to March 23.
+The month with the most days of snow alone in Slave Lake is January, with an average of 2.7 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Slave Lake experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.5 months, from April 7 to October 21, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 1, with an average total accumulation of 3.2 inches.
+The month with the most rain in Slave Lake is July, with an average rainfall of 3.0 inches.

 The rainless period of the year lasts for 5.5 months, from October 21 to April 7.
-The least rain falls around December 13, with an average total accumulation of 0.0 inches.
+The month with the least rain in Slave Lake is December, with an average rainfall of 0.0 inches.

-The snowy period of the year lasts for 6.8 months, from October 8 to May 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 5, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 6.8 months, from October 8 to May 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Slave Lake is January, with an average snowfall of 3.6 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.